Right Arrow

 Tech Solution:

-Video analytics can detect lone workers in hazardous areas, check for PPE compliance (e.g., respirator use), and verify if buddy or air monitoring systems are in place.
-After incidents, video review helps confirm whether safety steps were followed and identify where breakdowns occurred.
+Video analytics can monitor hazardous areas for unauthorized entry and check for required PPE, such as hard hats and safety vests.
+After occurrences, examining video helps confirm whether safety steps were followed and identify where breakdowns occurred.

 Adopting video intelligence doesn’t mean starting from scratch.
 Most petroleum and coal manufacturing facilities already have camera systems in place—Spot AI’s platform, for example, bridges on-prem cameras to a secure, cloud-native dashboard, making integration seamless.

-• Integrate with existing safety protocols: Use video intelligence to monitor for specific hazards tied to your risk profile—burns, falls, vehicle movement, or confined space entry.
+• Integrate with existing safety protocols: Use video intelligence to monitor for specific hazards tied to your risk profile—burns, vehicle movement, or confined space entry.

 • Customize alerts and analytics: Focus on the injury types that matter most in your facility.
 Review incident footage for continuous improvement.